It’s been a while since my last ’10 things’ post, so I thought I would share my list of 10 uses for food other than fuel for the body.

 I know I am not the only one who scrubs stained benchtops and cookware with vinegar and bicarb soda, or removes the sticky residue from tapes and labels with eucalyptus oil.
 Wikipedia also recommends some excellent household uses for lemon — and many of Shannon Lush’s cleaning tips recommend the use of food products.

-You do need to eat food items to take advantage of their medicinal properties so this item is stretching the limits of this post’s definition… As an example, lemons in the form of powdered lemon zest can be used as a vitamin C tonic to aid iron absorption, and the limonene in lemons has been shown to inhibit cancer growth.
+You do need to eat food items to take advantage of their medicinal properties so this item is stretching the limits of this post’s definition… As an example, lemons in the form of powdered lemon zest can be used as a vitamin C tonic to aid iron absorption, and monoterpenes, including the d-limonene in oranges has been shown to inhibit cancer growth.

 The recent use of superfoods (or foods that are unusually dense in one or more nutrients — eg. chia seeds, blueberries, purple corn) is a prime example of food products as supplements to support optimal health.
 Remember that Hippocrates famously advised: “Let thy food be thy medicine and thy medicine be thy food.”